povik/wiretrace/README.md

 ## Usage

 Build the `system.bin` with `make`, or download a binary from a release.
-Program the FPGA, then on your PC set the serial line baudrate to 112500 and connect the line to the standard input of `./decode`.
+Program the FPGA, then on your PC set the serial line baudrate to 115200 and connect the line to the standard input of `./decode`.

-After programming the FPGA, run e.g.:
+After programming the FPGA, with wiretrace connected on e.g. `/dev/ttyUSB0`, run from directory of the repo:

 ```
- # stty -F /dev/ttyUSB0 115200
+ # ./setserial.sh /dev/ttyUSB0
- # PATH_TO_REPO/decode < /dev/ttyUSB0
+ # ./decode < /dev/ttyUSB0
 ```

 ### Decoding options